 The best teamwork occurs when complementary skills combine in an environment of respect.

-Leaders create a safe atmosphere that encourages team members to openly share their ideas and perspectives.
-One way to do this is by opening up your workplace to feedback.
+One way to create a culture of psychological safety is by opening up your workplace to feedback.
 Enact a system of regular, structured feedback where you ask everyone on the team to share something.
 Appreciate and listen to their thoughts and ideas — positive or negative.
 This will gradually increase feelings of trust throughout the team.

 Most successful problem-solvers don’t find answers immediately or in isolation.
 They’re often curious and ask questions in a group setting.
 Create an atmosphere where this can happen.